-The HRA Report accompanying the Local Plan Publication Draft concludes that no likely significant effects on the SAC will arise from the Mansfield Local Plan either alone or in combination with other plans and projects.
+The HRA Report accompanying the adopted Local Plan concludes that no likely significant effects on the SAC will arise from the Mansfield Local Plan either alone or in combination with other plans and projects.
 Furthermore, no adverse effects will arise from the Mansfield Local Plan in relation to Sherwood ppSPA, either alone or in combination with other plans or projects.
-Additionally, the HRA of the submitted Local Plan Main Modifications determined that no likely significant effects will arise alone nor in combination with other projects.